I Surrender All (Galatians 2:20)

 Abraham is numbered among a rare breed of submissive hearts in the Bible who were available to God.
 In addition to Abraham, these men were also available to God; Jacob, in his old age (Genesis 46:2); Moses, on the backside of the desert (Exodus 3:4); Samuel, as a little child (I Samuel 3:4); Isaiah, a future prophet and writer (Isaiah 6:8); and Ananias, an unusual servant (Acts 9:10).
 All responded, “Here am I,” to God.
 May this same spirit of availability prevail in each of us.
 Often, we fear that giving God full control will result in our not receiving what we desire.
 Be assured that when you surrender your will to God, you will receive the best God has to offer.
 It may not be what you desire or what you would have planned, but God's will is always better than what you could provide yourself.

-Founder of the Salvation, Army William Booth, said, “The greatness of a man's power is the measure of his surrender”.
+Founder of the Salvation Army William Booth said, “The greatness of a man's power is the measure of his surrender”.
 When D.L.
 Moody began in the ministry he heard a preacher say, "The world has yet to see what God can do with a man fully surrendered to Him."
 Moody that night said, "By God’s grace I’ll be that man!"
 It is said that Moody shook two continents for God and over a million souls came to Christ under his preaching and ministry.
-Moody had little education and was not a skillful speaker.
+Moody had little education, and he was not a skillful speaker.
 But God greatly used his life.
 At a memorial service some years after Moody’s death, Evangelist R.A.
-Torrey, who had been one of his closest friends, said, "The first thing that accounts for God’s using D.L.
+Torrey who had been one of his closest friends said, "The first thing that accounts for God’s using D.L.
 Moody so mightily was that he was a fully surrendered man.
 Every ounce of that 280 pound body of his belonged to God; everything he was and everything he had, belonged wholly to God."
 When we surrender our purpose and will to God and allow Him to use us as He sees fit, wonderful things happen.
-The world is shaken, not by the wise, the mighty, the intelligent, or the skilled, but by those who have yielded to God.
+The world is shaken not by the wise, the mighty, the intelligent, or the skilled, but by those who have yielded to God.
 Instead of surrendering, they cling tightly to their own desires and interests.
-How much better it is both for us and for a world in need when we surrender and let God choose our path!
+How much better it is both for us and for a world in need if we surrender and let God choose our path!

 Points to Ponder: